robjhyndman/linear-hierarchical-forecasting/README.md

 # hierarchical-clustering-forecasting
 Paper with Mahsa on forecasting using clustering and hierarchical information

-Note: For Wikipedia pageviews data collection you can use "pageviews" package in R.
+Note: for collecting Wikipedia pageviews data you can use "pageviews" package in R.